merehan/DesignComponent-FramerX/README.md

  Date: 27/2/2020 </span>

  <span><h4> Project </h4>
- I created one mobile screen of a profile page with notification cards.
+ I created one mobile screen of a profile page with multiple notification cards.
 The cards include text and images.
  </span>